 In our cuisine, there are at least 5-6 different variations of the Turkish white beans stew dish.
 You can either make it plain (without any meat) or you can make it with lamb meat, chicken breast meat, Turkish pastırma, or Turkish sausage.

-Today, it is very easy to reach any type of cooking pots.
+Today, it is very easy to reach any type of cooking pot.
 You can make this dish with a saucepan without any problem.
-But in 300 years ago, Ottoman Empire citizens were using ‘neighborhood bakeries’ to cook their juicy dishes at a small cost.
+But in 300 years ago, Ottoman Empire citizens were using neighborhood bakeries to cook their juicy dishes at a small cost.